yfrit83/TP-Link-OC-pfsense/README.md

 - To start the controller:

   ```
-    service unifi.sh start
+    service omada.sh start
   ```
-  The UniFi controller takes a few minutes to start.
+  The Omada controller takes a few minutes to start.
 The 'start' command exits immediately while the startup continues in the background.

 - To stop the controller:

   ```
-    service unifi.sh stop
+    service omada.sh stop
   ```
   The the stop command takes a while to execute, and then the shutdown continues for several minutes in the background.
 The rc script will wait until the command received and the shutdown is finished.
-The idea is to hold up system shutdown until the UniFi controller has a chance to exit cleanly.
+The idea is to hold up system shutdown until the Omada controller has a chance to exit cleanly.

 After Installing
 ----------------

-After using this script to install the UniFi Controller software, check the [UniFi controller documentation](https://help.ui.com/hc/en-us/articles/360012282453-UniFi-Set-up-a-UniFi-Network-Controller#h_52fdb29d-86cc-4f07-8f09-bd6b7268b525) for next steps.
+After using this script to install the Omada Controller software, check the [Omada controller documentation](https://www.tp-link.com/us/configuration-guides/quick_start_guide_for_omada_controller/) for next steps.

 Troubleshooting
 ---------------

-Step one is to determine whether the issue you’ve encountered is with this script or with the UniFi controller software.
+Step one is to determine whether the issue you’ve encountered is with this script or with the Omada controller software.

 Issues with the script  might include problems downloading packages, installing packages, interactions with pfSense such as dependency packages being deleted after updates, or incorrect dependencies being downloaded.
 Feel free to open an issue for anything like this.

-Issues with the UniFi Controller software or its various dependencies might include not starting up, not listening on port 8443, exiting with a port conflict, crashing after startup, database errors, memory issues, file permissions, dependency conflicts, or the weather.
-You should troubleshoot these issues as you would on any other installation of UniFi Controller.
-For some, the first stop is UniFi technical support; for others, ready answers to most questions about setting up UniFi controller are found most quickly on the UniFi forums.
+Issues with the Omada Controller software or its various dependencies might include not starting up, not listening on port 8443, exiting with a port conflict, crashing after startup, database errors, memory issues, file permissions, dependency conflicts, or the weather.
+You should troubleshoot these issues as you would on any other installation of Omada Controller.
+For some, the first stop is Omada technical support; for others, ready answers to most questions about setting up Omada controller are found most quickly on the Omada forums.

-It may turn out that some issue with the UniFi Controller software is caused by something this script is doing, like if MongoDB won’t start because you’re running it on a PDP-8 with 12-bit words, and this script is installing the build of MongoDB for PDP-11 systems with 16-bit words.
-In a case like that, if you can connect the behavior of the UniFi Controller with the actions taken by the script, please open an issue, or, better yet, fork and fix and submit a PR.
+It may turn out that some issue with the Omada Controller software is caused by something this script is doing, like if MongoDB won’t start because you’re running it on a PDP-8 with 12-bit words, and this script is installing the build of MongoDB for PDP-11 systems with 16-bit words.
+In a case like that, if you can connect the behavior of the Omada Controller with the actions taken by the script, please open an issue, or, better yet, fork and fix and submit a PR.

 ### Java compatibility on FreeBSD